kumahq/kuma/CONTRIBUTING.md

   the [documentation contribution](#improving-the-documentation) section)
 - Providing your feedback on the proposed features and designs
 - Reviewing Pull Requests
+- Writing a blog post on how you're using Kuma

 If you wish to contribute code (features or bug fixes), see the [Submitting a patch](#submitting-a-patch) section.